mariadb-corporation/mariadb-connector-nodejs/README.md

     });
 ```

-#### nestTables
+##### `nestTables`

 *boolean / string, default false*

-Some queries could return the columns with the **same** name.
-The standard JSON format won't permit having 2 keys with same name.

-Setting the option nestTables to true, data will be group by table.
-When using string parameter, json field name will be prefixed by table name + nestTable value.
+Occasionally, you may have issue with queries that return coluns with the **same** name.
+The standard JSON format does not permit key duplication.
+To get around this, you can set the `nestTables` option to `true`.
+This causes the Connector to group data by table.
+When using string parameters, it prefixes the JSON field name with the table name and the `nestTables` value.

-Example with boolean value:
+For instance, when using a boolean value:

 ```javascript
 connection.query({nestTables:true,
                 sql:'select a.name, a.id, b.name from animals a, animals b where b.id=1'})